darraghmurphy1/GameTonight/README.md

 Email - The email or the commenter
 Created on - The time and date the comment was created Approved - Automatically approves comments for posting

+Subscriber Model

+post - foreign key
+user - owner of favourite

+Newsletter Model

+email - for to send to newsletter

 ## WireFrames